cakephp/docs/ja/console-and-shells.rst

         public $tasks = array('Template');
     }

-You can use tasks from plugins using the standard :term:`plugin syntax`.
+You can use tasks from plugins using the standard :term:` プラグイン記法`.
 Tasks are stored in ``Console/Command/Task/`` in files named after their classes.
 So if we were to create a new 'FileGenerator' task, you would create ``Console/Command/Task/FileGeneratorTask.php``.